Early Career Scholars

 The GIGLIOLA GORI AWARD is awarded for an unpublished essay of outstanding quality in the field of sport history.
-Eligible scholars must be a member of ISHPES and a registered student (undergraduate or graduate) at the time of the Seminar or within one year of receiving a having graduated from a program of higher education.
+Eligible scholars must be a registered student (undergraduate or graduate) at the time of the Congress or Seminar or within one year of receiving a having graduated from a program of higher education.
 The essay must be submitted in ENGLISH and the text itself (including notes and bibliography) must not exceed 8,000 words.
 The main criteria for selection will be based on originality, the scientific quality of the research and the value of the study from the perspective of international sport history.

-The award winner will receive the 1000 € prize, free registration at the Congress or Seminar and a year’s membership to ISHPES.
-His/her paper will be published in The International Journal of the History of Sport and the winner, together with any other entrant whose work is recognized by the committee for its quality, will receive a diploma that will be presented during the Congress.
+The award winner will receive the 1000 € prize, free registration at the Congress or Seminar and two years of membership to ISHPES.
+The winner’s paper will be published in The International Journal of the History of Sport and the winner, together with any other entrant whose work is recognized by the committee for its quality, will receive a diploma that will be presented during the Congress.

 Information on the current competition can be found here.

 Graduate students presenting papers at ISHPES Congresses or Seminars are eligible to apply for a travel grant from GERD VON DER LIPPE EARLY CAREER SCHOLAR FUND.
 The money will be divided among the applicants to help defray the costs of travel and accommodation at the conference.
 Exact amounts of the financial support will vary.

 A graduate student requesting travel funds must make a request for a Gerd von der Lippe Early Career Scholar Fund grant at the same time as the abstract submission.
 Applications should consist of a concise letter from the prospective participant requesting a grant from the Gerd von der Lippe Early Career Scholar Fund, sent to the ISHPES General Secretary at firstname.lastname@example.org.